5 Technology Mistakes Small Businesses Make and How You Can Avoid Them

 Mistake 1: Weak Tech Support

 Small businesses may have one quasi support technician who they can sometimes rely on for minor issues.
 Oftentimes, these consultants are moonlighting or providing this service on the side.
-Or, they make the mistake of using big box electronic stores who technicians are inexperienced or in the process of learning the business.
-This can cause a variety of problems for small businesses, including but not limited to unexpected downtime, unreliable applications and slow response times, just to name a few.
+Or, they make the mistake of using big box electronic stores whose technicians are inexperienced or still learning the business.
+This can cause a variety of problems including unexpected downtime, unreliable applications, and slow response times.

 Solution

 You wouldn’t hire a car mechanic to repair your roof, nor would you hire a roofer to fix your plumbing.
-The same concept should be applied to your IT.
+The same concept should apply to your IT.
 By hiring a professional, you’ll work with someone who possesses significant experience and knowledge.
 As a result, your issues will be resolved faster and done right the first time.
-Another advantage is that the more they serve your organization, they’ll start to gain an appreciation for your business and possess the ability to help you make strategic decisions on future IT investments.
-It should also be pointed out that a professional technician could also complement existing “quasi support” staff.
+An added benefit is that the more they serve your organization, the better they understand your business and can guide you toward strategic IT investments.

 Mistake 2: You Have Old, Inconsistent Hardware